tensorflow/models/research/object_detection/g3doc/using_your_own_dataset.md

 *   tf.data.Dataset API can shuffle the examples better with sharded files which improves performance of the model slightly.

-Instead of writing all tf.Example protos to a single file, use the snippet below.
+Instead of writing all tf.Example protos to a single file as shown in [conversion script outline](#conversion-script-outline-conversion-script-outline), use the snippet below.

 ```python
 import contextlib2